 1. Client communication is everything

-As an architectural assistant or technician, you'll often act as the go-between for the lead architect/ designer, and the firm's clients.
+As a building designer or CAD technician, you'll often act as the go-between for the lead architect and the firm's clients.

 From day one, you'll be responsible for gathering information about projects, taking notes, creating drawings, and answering questions.